 We were their short-termers for the summer.
 Since neither my husband nor Dr. Tom's wife were willing to help out with the surgical procedure necessary to separate diaper from snake, I happily volunteered.

-You see, I have this strange quality for a woman: I like snakes.
+You see, I have this strange quality: I like snakes.
 I like the way they squirm.
 I like the way they feel in my hands.
 I like their scaley, smooth sides.
 I think the way their little tongues go in and out is cute.

 My husband hates them.
 He is far wiser than I am.

 Truth be told, I only really like "safe snakes."
 I like snakes that I know are not poisonous, or snakes that I can handle without fear.
 I don't like a snake in the grass near my children's play area unless it is a teensy-tiny, science projecty, clearly non-poisonous one.
 Or a fake one made from clay.